arenaoftitans/arena-of-titans/README.rst

 Code style
 ----------

-- Wrap your code in 100 characters to ease reading
+- Wrap your code in 100 characters to ease reading.
-- Use spaces, not tabs
+- Use spaces, not tabs.
-- For javascript, JSON and HTML, use 2 spaces to indent and 4 for continuation indentation.
+- For javascript, JSON and HTML, use 4 spaces to indent and 8 for continuation indentation.
 It is intended to avoid lines starting far at in the right.
-- For java, use 4 spaces.

 Commit
 ------